ACF Fiorentina Youth Sector

 ACF Fiorentina Youth Sector (Settore Giovanile) comprises the under-20 team and the academy of Italian professional football club ACF Fiorentina.
-The side currently compete in the Campionato Primavera 1, which they have won three times, and the Coppa Italia Primavera, which they won eight times.
+The side currently compete in the Campionato Primavera 1, which they have won four times, and the Coppa Italia Primavera, which they won eight times.
 Additionally, they have won the Supercoppa Primavera three times, most recently in 2022.
-The club has also taken part in the annual Torneo di Viareggio, an international tournament of which they are eight-time winners.
+The club has also taken part in the annual Torneo di Viareggio, an international tournament of which they are nine-time winners.

 The Youth Sector is made up of various squads divided by age groups.
 All of the squads train at the first team's main training ground, "Rocco B. Commisso Viola Park" Training Center in Bagno a Ripoli.